 How long to wait

-A doctor will tell a woman when it is safe to have sex after cesarean delivery.
+A doctor will tell a woman when it is safe to have sex after a C-section.

-While there is no standard amount of time a woman should wait before returning to regular sexual activities following cesarean delivery, it is best to wait until a doctor says it is safe.
+While there is no standard amount of time a woman should wait before returning to regular sexual activities following their C-section, it is best to wait until a doctor says it is safe.

 Most women get the OK from doctors at their 6-week postnatal checkup and may choose to start having sex after this point.